Sailor: Working conditions

 Working conditions vary according to the nature of the sailor's employment.
 Whilst sailors may be employed on a vessel for extended periods of time, it is often not the case that sailors will spend the entirety of that period sailing since ships are often docked at a port for a significant period.
 Mariners spend extended periods at sea.
 Most deep-sea mariners are hired for one or more voyages that last for several months.
 The length of time between voyages varies by job availability and personal preference.

 There are specific challenges to work-life balance as a seafarer due to the nature of employment itself, such as the physical distance between one's job and home.
-Another challenge facing sailors on international voyages is the adjustment to timezones as the ship sails through various oceans.
+Another challenge facing sailors on international voyages is the adjustment to time zones as the ship sails through various oceans.
 An adopted solution is to gradually adjust the timings of the ship which often leads to wake-up times being adjusted periodically.
 Sampson further notes that ships often have a 'dry ship' or 'no alcohol' policy which prohibits even the possession of alcohol with 'random testing' taking place 'fairly regularly'.
 Seafarers typically live on board their ships and may find this experience to be isolating and lonely.
 Seafarers are at a greater risk of suicide compared to other occupations.

-Internet accessibility has been possible with the advent of satellite communication, mainly from providers such as Inmarsat, iridium and Starlink.
+Internet accessibility has been possible with the advent of satellite communication, mainly from providers such as Inmarsat, Iridium and Starlink.
 The availability of affordable roaming SIM cards with online top-up facilities have also contributed to improved connection with friends and family.
 As internet data has become cheaper, seafarers have gained better connectivity, however they are often charged for using data.
-In 2022, the right to internet access for sailors was adopted in the Maritime Labour Convention although shipowners can charger sailors for this service.
+In 2022, the right to internet access for sailors was adopted in the Maritime Labour Convention although shipowners can charge sailors for this service.

 Merchant sailors may belong to a trade union to allow for collective bargaining of wages and other employment benefits.
 In the US, the rate of unionization for these workers is about 36 percent, much higher than the average for all occupations.
 US merchant marine officers and seamen, both veterans and beginners, are hired for voyages through union hiring halls.
 Hiring halls fill jobs by the length of time the person has been registered at the hall and by their union seniority.
 Hiring halls typically are found in major seaports in the US.
 However, merchant sailors can also be hired by direct employment with a shipowner or crewing agency.
 Filipino seamen typically gain employment at sea through a seafarers pool (agency).
-Regardless of the contract of employment (union, shipowner, agency) since 2013 merchant sailors should now be given a seafarer's employment agreement under the Maritime Labour Convention that sets out basic employment terms and renumeration.
+Regardless of the contract of employment (union, shipowner, agency) since 2013 merchant sailors should now be given a seafarer's employment agreement under the Maritime Labour Convention that sets out basic employment terms and remuneration.